jackiehjm/stx-docs/doc/source/deployment_guides/current/controller_storage.rst

   the storage function.
 - A growth path for storage to the full standard solution with an independent CEPH storage cluster.
-- High availability services runnning across the controller nodes in either active/active or active/standby mode.
+- High availability services running across the controller nodes in either active/active or active/standby mode.
 - Storage function running on top of LVM on single second disk, DRBD-synchronized between the controller nodes.